pshrmn/curi/examples/misc/side-effect/README.md

 [CodeSandbox demo](https://codesandbox.io/s/github/pshrmn/curi/tree/master/examples/misc/side-effect)

 Side effects are pretty straightforward.
 Once a response has completed (any `preload` and `load` functions have resolved), the `Response`'s properties are used to create a JavaScript object.
 Then, any subscribed functions are called and passed that JavaScript object as their argument.
 Between those two steps, side effect functions can be run.
-They receive the new response as well as the action type used to trigger the navigation (`POP`, `PUSH`, or `REPLACE`).
+They receive the new response as well as information about the navigation that triggered the new response.

 A side effect function just does something using its arguments.
 It is basically a subscriber, but a permanent one (cannot be removed).